jima05/jima05/README.md

 ## Hi there 👋, Am Jima Benjamin Wani

+ - I graduated with a diploma in Software Engineering Last year

  - I have primarily been a Javascript developer for the last Two years

  - I have also worked with wordpress and some nocode tools.